-When set (see chap.
-Section 4.4, “SNMP”), the SNMP trap with the information on the identity of the active unit will be sent by the unit which becomes active (the “Unit name” is inside the trap)
+When set (see Section 5.4, “SNMP”), the SNMP trap with the information on the identity of the active unit will be sent by the unit which becomes active (the “Unit name” is inside the trap)

 When testing, please wait between each switch-over for at least 30 seconds.
 A protective timeout of 30 s for the next switch-over will be kept after each change-over.

-When Hot Standy mode in RipEX unit is set, there are some limitations:
+When Hot Standby mode in RipEX unit is set, there are some limitations:

 CD pin on COM1 is used internally, it is not available to the user